bcgov/mines-digital-trust/services/bb-pacman/charts/bpa/README.md

 ## TL;DR

-This will automagically register the new agents on the specified Indy Hyperledger (values.ledgerURL and values.ledgerBrowser)
+This will automatically generate the wallet_seed register the new agents on the specified Indy Hyperledger ([values](./values.yaml).ledgerURL and [values](./values.yaml).ledgerBrowser)
 ```sh
 # login to kubuernetes cluster (we are using OCP4)
 # Select the target namespace